Source to Pay, Purchase to Pay, or Procure to Pay?

 I started working with Purchase-to-Pay (P2P) in early 2007.
-That time vendors in the space were lobbying analysts, like Gartner and Forrester, trying to convince them that Accounts Payable (AP) and Procurement solutions were connected.
-That time still, AP didn't talk to Procurement, and vice versa.
+At that time vendors in the space were lobbying analysts, like Gartner and Forrester, trying to convince them that Accounts Payable (AP) and Procurement solutions were connected.
+At that time still, AP didn’t talk to Procurement, and vice versa.

 Reports, like Gartner’s Magic Quadrant, were split into two separate pieces.
 Forrester, similarly, focused on Electronic Invoice Presentment and Payment (EIPP) and e-Procurement.
 Today, they have blended the two into a single e-Procurement Wave with Gartner.
 The report now uses Procure to Pay terminology.

 Is there a difference then if you use Source to Pay, Purchase to Pay or Procure to Pay terminology?
 As someone who has managed Analyst Relations and submitted to multiple MQ and Wave reports, I can tell you the differences are negligible.

 You probably won’t be surprised to know that Google is also involved in this terminology deathmatch.
 Product naming does have a lot to do with both the ‘indicative’ value and search engine optimization.
 Suppose you are selling accounting software and want people to recognize that just from the solution’s name.
 In that case, it’s generally a good idea to call your service something like ‘Acme Accounting Services’ rather than ‘Green Tiger Services.’